tzebrowski/ObdMetrics/README.md

 #### Statistics

-The framework collects statistics related to the OBD metrics like min, max, mean values over time.
+The framework collects statistics related to the OBD metrics like min, max, mean values that change over time.

 #### Mocking OBD Adapter connection